Rosalind Russell: Death

 Russell died of breast cancer on November 28, 1976.
-She was survived by her husband and her son.
 She is buried in Holy Cross Cemetery in Culver City, California.

 Russell has a star on the Hollywood Walk of Fame in the 1700 block of Vine Street.

 Her autobiography Life Is a Banquet, written with Chris Chase, was published a year after her death.
-The foreword (written by her husband) states that Russell had a mental breakdown in 1943.
+The foreword, written by her husband, states that Russell had a mental breakdown in 1943.
 She did not act in films in 1944.
 Details are scant, but the book indicates that health problems and the deaths of a sister and a brother were major factors leading to her breakdown.
 Russell had rheumatoid arthritis, and an arthritis research center at the University of California, San Francisco bears her name.

-In 2009, the documentary film Life Is a Banquet: The Life of Rosalind Russell, narrated by Kathleen Turner, was shown at film festivals across the U.S. and on some PBS stations.
+In 2009, the documentary film Life Is a Banquet: The Life of Rosalind Russell, narrated by Kathleen Turner, was shown at film festivals across the United States and on some PBS stations.